mrJean1/PyGeodesy/README.md

 ## PyGeodesy

-A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using trigonometric and vector-based methods.
+A pure Python implementation of geodesy tools for various ellipsoidal and spherical earth models using trigonometric and vector-based methods for geodetic (lat-/longitude) and cartesian (x/y/z) coordinates.

 Transcribed from JavaScript originals by _(C) Chris Veness 2005-2016_ and published under the same MIT Licence**.